 4. Corporate image

-Maintaining a strong, positive corporate image is important, helping you attract top talent to a growing team.
+Maintaining a strong, positive corporate image is important for your HR strategy.
+It helps you attract top talent to a growing team.
 The HR department plays a critical role in upholding an organization’s image:

 “Specifically, you [HR professional] should think about how your branding is reflected in your recruitment efforts, workplace and involvement in social media,” - Tiffany Aller, ADP’s Spark blog.